 Whether in the wild or when kept as pets, hedgehogs are omnivorous, which means that they can eat almost anything.
 As part of a good, balanced diet, blueberries are not only safe for your hedgehog, but they are likely to be a favorite treat, and hedgehogs can enjoy the same antioxidant benefits that people and other animals do from this superfruit.

-However, they are high in sugar, which means that they must be fed in moderation or you risk obesity and weight-related illnesses.
+However, they are high in sugar, which means that they must be fed in moderation, or you risk obesity and weight-related illnesses.

 Read on for more information on feeding blueberries, as well as some other fruits that are safe.

-Are Blueberries Good For Hedgehogs?
+Are Blueberries Good for Hedgehogs?

 Blueberries are considered non-toxic, which means that they do not directly cause illness or fatalities in hedgehogs.
 As such, if your pet hog has stolen a blueberry from your plate, it should be absolutely fine.

-Regularly added to pet food, and eaten by humans for their antioxidant properties, blueberries are considered a superfruit.
-Antioxidants fight the signs of ageing by getting rid of free radicals.
+Regularly added to pet food and eaten by humans for their antioxidant properties, blueberries are considered a superfruit.
+Antioxidants fight the signs of aging by getting rid of free radicals.
 They are also known to reduce the chances of developing certain cancers and heart conditions.
 And, while they are higher in sugar than insects, they are lower than most other fruits, which makes them a good choice as an occasional treat.

-Image Credit by Pixabay
+Image by: Pixabay

 Wild Berries